Deep Vein Thrombosis (DVT)

-Q: Were there any chart notes describing the supervision of the resident?
+Q: Were there any chart notes that described the supervision of the resident?

-A: Dr. Sergio Martinez was the ER attending.
-He made only one entry that day in my father’s chart.
-He wrote: “I have reviewed and agree with the resident’s note and I have reviewed all labs, ECGs, and imaging studies or reports.
+A: Dr. Sergio Martinez was responsible for supervising the resident.
+Dr. Martinez made one entry in the chart and agreed with the resident’s plan.
+The resident had rejected our description of my Dad’s previous blood clot, his symptoms of a DVT in the ER, and our request for an ultrasound.
+Dr. Martinez wrote: “I have reviewed and agree with the resident’s note and I have reviewed all labs, ECGs, and imaging studies or reports.
 I agree with the resident’s findings, exam, and plan.”
-Dr. Martinez spent a couple of minutes with us at the end of the ER consult.
-At that time we had no idea he was the attending who was supervising a resident.
-Though he claimed he reviewed all labs, there were no labs.
-Blood was not drawn in the ER.
+While my Dad was in the ER no blood was drawn and there were no labs.

-While Sabrina Davis was permitted to be with her Dad during the ER visit, once her Dad was admitted to the medical unit on October 10, 2020, the hospital’s Covid policy did not allow her to be present in his room.
-After the ER visit, all of Sabrina’s subsequent discussions with her father and hospital staff were by phone and text.
+Sabrina Davis was permitted to be with her Dad during the ER visit.
+However, once her Dad was admitted to the medical unit on October 10, 2020, the hospital’s Covid policy did not allow her to be present in his room.
+During her Dad’s inpatient stay all of Sabrina’s subsequent conversations with her father and hospital staff were by phone and text.

 Q: How often did you talk to your Dad during the five days he was in the Medical Unit?